aquachain/aquachain/Documentation/node-operator-guide/how-to-public-rpc.md

   * For SSL (recommended), setup your subdomain DNS to your IP, before this.
   * It is recommended to use a machine with 2GB or more RAM.
-  * Need at least 50GB disk space, recommended SSD.
+  * Need at least 50GB disk space, recommended SSD but not necessary.
   * Preferably a dedicated machine, such as a VPS with no other uses.
   * A newer version of `caddy` or `go` may have arrived since this was published.